Luxury Boutique Hotel in Tel Aviv

-The restaurant operates from Sunday to Thursday, evening hours.
-Come hungry!
-For details and reservations: 077-7242019
+The restaurant is open in the evenings from Sunday to Thursday.
+For details and reservations call: 077-7242019

 The Deborah Hotel was established in young Tel Aviv in 1964 by Shraga Feibel and Menachem Mendel Knoll.
 The Knoll family, originally from Galicia, moved to Austria after World War I and after the Nazis rose to power and the events of Kristallnacht fled to Caracas, Venezuela, where they helped establish the Jewish community and themselves as successful businessmen.
 Twenty years later, the brothers immigrated to Israel and settled in Tel Aviv, where they established the first strictly kosher luxury hotel in the city - the Deborah Hotel, named after their mother.